Hultan/chessImager/readme.md

 ## Todo

 * Tests
-* Implement MoveTypeArrows
+* Implement new MoveType: Arrows
-* rendererRankAndFile should use getSquareBox for RankAndFileInSquare
 * in the readme.md file we are using WP and wp.
 Check if we handle capitalization of the piece tags.
-* Create a Clear() method on the Context object.
+* rendererRankAndFile should use getSquareBox for RankAndFileInSquare
 * rendererRankAndFile type=RankAndFileTypeInSquares must be fixed.